yesho-a/vue-todo/README.md

 # vue-todo
-This is a basic demonstrational app build on Vue JS
+This is a basic demonstrational app built using Vue JS